 -esque "story lines" with twists, turns, and Shocking Swerves

-aplenty in order to hook the viewer, a B Show has few story lines going on at any one time, and what angles there are are much simpler and largely character-driven.
+aplenty in order to hook the viewer, a B Show has few angles going on at any one time, and what are are much simpler and largely character-driven.
 Instead, you'll simply see a few matches- some Squash Matches

 , and some memorable encounters from those trying to get noticed- with video packages in-between recapping the latest angles from the A Show.
 They're considered something of a loss-leader in the wrestling world, put on largely so that the wrestlers can keep themselves sharp and the promoters can watch carefully to single out wrestlers with potential, rather than with any eye to ratings and revenue.
 While some promotions such as CMLL